-- As I explain in paragraph 67, and subject to any methodological clarifications that may arise through this hearing, in my view sufficient development capacity to meet expected housing demand over the medium term has already been identified (which led to Change 1, and the inclusion of FDAs). - 103.
-Should any recalculations be required these could first be offset against the medium-term surplus capacity in Selwyn of between 3,667 and 4,961 households (depending on the assumed average number of households per hectare (hh/ha) shown in Table 3 of the 2021 HCA.
-Furthermore, and picking up on my paragraph 67, given the extensive upzoning in Christchurch City, across the whole urban environment there is a potential medium-term surplus of up to 92,453 households.
-It is noted that these figures will need to be revisited as a result of the RM
+- 101. As I explain in paragraph 66, and subject to any methodological clarifications that may arise through this hearing, in my view sufficient development capacity to meet expected housing demand over the medium term has already been identified (which led to Change 1, and the inclusion of FDAs). - Should any recalculations be required these could first be offset against the medium-term surplus capacity in Selwyn of between 3,667 and 4,961 households (depending on the assumed average number of households per hectare (hh/ha) shown in Table 3 of the 2021 HCA.
+Furthermore, and picking up on my paragraph 76, given the extensive upzoning in Christchurch City, across the whole urban environment there is a potential medium-term surplus of up to 92,453 households.
+It is noted that these figures will need to be revisited as a result of the RM Amendment Act which provides for signficantly more development capacity within existing qualifying urban areas. - 103.
+While this is clearly providing for 'at least' sufficient development capacity, there is no directive in the NPSUD to enable anything more than is sufficient.
+Providing 'abundant' development capacity could undermine the efficient and timely uptake of existing capacity, the direction to enable intensification in certain areas (based on certain criteria) and may run counter to CRC's statutory function to ensure integrated and strategic delivery of infrastructure with land use.
+In my view, this integration should include consideration of effects in respect of the wider surrounding area, including neighbouring Districts i.e. within the Greater Christchurch urban environment.

-48 Policy 10(c) and clause 3.21 of the NPS-UD requires that engagement occur with the development sector, including on HCAs.
+Policy 10(c) and clause 3.21 of the NPSUD requires that engagement occur with the development sector, including on HCAs.
 I note that in June/July 2021 a survey was sent to development sector stakeholders to elicit feedback to inform the 2021 HCA.